amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

 The path to the executable in the zip file must match the launch path in the runtime configuration that the fleet was initially configured with.

-As an example, if you originally uploaded a build to Amazon GameLift with the following directory structure:
+As an example, if you originally uploaded a build to Amazon GameLift Servers with the following directory structure:

 ```sh
 ├── bin